HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 {{ figure_markup(
   image="most_common_trackers.png",
-  caption="10 most popular trackers and their prevalenc.", description="Bar chart showing the 10 most popular trackers and the percentage of mobile and desktop websites that include them.
+  caption="10 most popular trackers and their prevalence.", description="Bar chart showing the 10 most popular trackers and the percentage of mobile and desktop websites that include them.
 Google_analytics (site_analytics) is used on 66.01% of desktop and 62.53% of mobile sites, google (advertising) on 50.89% and 49.51% respectively, doubleclick (advertising) on 49.99% and 47.51%, facebook (advertising) on 30.71% and 29.04%, google_adservices (advertising) on 21.17% and 19.98%, google_syndication (advertising) on 11.12% and 11.91%, wordpress_stats (site_analytics) on 6.63% and 6.79%, twitter (social_media) on 6.42% and 5.48%, adobe_audience_manager (advertising) on 4.35% and 5.49%, and finally yandex (advertising) on 4.50% and 5.28%.",
   chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRfOwcNkLp-mYBkmhDV5AFxl8p0ls9oxFnmmo0WUcAJxjxQqmHjquRZCWj_lNZRyFtX3RdH5T92IESu/pubchart?oid=290736860&format=interactive",
   sheets_gid="1466954359",